berkcapar/berk.studio/content/now.md

 slug: now
 title: Now
 description: What am I doing now?
-date: '2020-11-12'
+date: '2022-05-02'
 ---

 # Now Page

 This page is inspired by Derek Siver's [now page](https://nownownow.com/about) which is main aim tell you what I am focused on this point of my life.
-Shout out to my best brain buddy [Altay Aydemir](https://altay.wtf/) who introduces me this concept and help me stay motivated most of the time.

-**10-6**
+**Day Time Hustle**

-- Working at Bond Digital as Samsung Technical Account Manager.
+- Working at Experteer as Senior Product Manager.
-- Trying to make move to more product oriented start-up.

 **Learning**

-- Aiming to get better by everyday on ReactJS.
+- Design Thinking
 - Next.js

 **Building**

-- MERN stack Movie Search App which users can create movie collections.
-- Portfolio page for my girlfriend Deniz Erden using Next.js
+- SaaS product called Collectwork that aims to help people on their job search.

 **Reading**